Diamond Eyes: Critical reception

-The album was received well by both critics and fans upon release.
 Stephen Thomas Erlewine of AllMusic wrote, "Naturally, there is quite a bit of roiling darkness here -- they're Cure-loving metalheads, it's in their blood -- but there's shade and light, control of texture, with the band deepening rather than expanding."
 Jason Pettigrew of Alternative Press stated, "Unlike their alleged 'peers' (do they really have any?), Deftones learned years ago that a whisper can be more terrifying than a scream and power isn't always about BPMs and downstrokes per minute."
 He also added that Diamond Eyes "belongs in a pantheon of amazing albums born from tragedy".
 BBC writer Mike Diver was also impressed, and opined that the album "knocks every pretender to the band's throne into the middle of next week".
 He praised the band for playing to their strengths, and summarized: "Eros is reportedly their excursion into weirdness, while this is a statement of consolidation, a neatly segued set that finds Deftones playing to their well-established strengths."
 Guitar World hailed the album as a "return to form with [an] alt-metal masterpiece".
 NPR described the sound of the album as "goth-rock tinged shoegaze".
 BLARE Magazine's Joshua Khan observed "Deftones give birth to a refined sound that makes creations like 'Prince' and '976-Evil' enslaving."
 The Skinny's Mark Shukla likewise explained, "The first four tracks set a blistering pace as churning riffs transition relentlessly into fret-burning breakdowns; all the while Chino Moreno deploying his wounded croon and lacerating howl with an intensity that remains impressively undiminished."
 Sputnikmusic staff writer Nick Greer gave an unequivocally positive review and called the album "better than White Pony".
 He described the album's sound as "intense and visceral, but introspective and sensitive in ways Deftones have never been before", before finally adding, "I can honestly say it's Deftones' best album to date."
 Scott Gordon of The A.V.
 Club stated that while there are moments on the album where Deftones "sound a bit like a band on auto-pilot", many of the other tracks "stomp such limp moments with pleasingly crude riffs that claw and scrape through the verses, then release Chino Moreno's voice into glimmering, menacing choruses."
 Slant Magazine described the tracks "Sextape" and "Beauty School" as shoegaze.